jonathan-hamilton/meeting-summarizer/docs/sprint_2_stories.md

 ## Sprint Overview

-Sprint **API Endpoints:**

-- `/api/summary/generate` - Generate summa```

-**Prompt Engineering:**

-- Generic summary prompts for meetings without role mapping
-- Role-specific prompts that highlight relevant information for each role
-- Action item extraction prompts
-- Decision and key point identification prompts

----

-## Story S2.3: Summary Display and Export Interface

-As a user, I want to view, customize, and export my meeting summaries in multiple formats so that I can easily share insights with stakeholders.

-### S2.3 Acceptance Criteria

-**Display Features:**

-- Clean, readable summary presentation with Material-UI components
-- `/api/summary/{transcriptionId}/summarize` - Generate summary with stored speaker mappings
-- Support for different summary types (overview, action-items, decisions, key-points)

-**Backend Services:**

-- SummarizationService using OpenAI GPT-4 chat completions
-- Template-based prompt engineering for different summary styles
-- Integration with speaker role mapping for personalized summaries
-- Fallback to basic template-based summarization when GPT-4 is unavailable

-### S2.2 Dependencies

-S1.1 - Audio Transcription Backend Service, S2.1 - Speaker Role Mapping Interface

-### S2.2 Developer Notes

-**OpenAI Integration:**

-- Use OpenAI-DotNet SDK for GPT-4 chat completionsre transcription pipeline from Sprint 1 to add intelligent speaker role mapping and AI-powered meeting summarization.
+Sprint 2 builds upon the core transcription pipeline from Sprint 1 to add intelligent speaker role mapping and AI-powered meeting summarization.
 This sprint transforms raw transcripts into actionable insights by allowing users to assign real names and roles to speakers, then generating personalized summaries based on those roles.

 ## Sprint 2 Goals

-- Enable post-transcription speaker role mapping
+- Enable post-transcription speaker role mapping with intuitive interface
 - Implement AI-powered meeting summarization using GPT-4
-- Create role-aware summary generation
+- Create role-aware summary generation for personalized insights
+- Build comprehensive export and sharing capabilities
-- Establish foundation for future personalized features
+- Establish foundation for future personalized features and automation

 ## Implementation Progress